Italy with baby or toddler feature image: mom with pram on italian beach

 Lake Como with baby

-Beauitful, often flat, well organized, this is a nice toddler friendly places in Italy especially if you are looking for a relaxing weekend with a new baby.
+Beautiful, well organized and quiet, Lake Como is one of the nicer baby small toddler friendly places in Italy especially if you are looking for a relaxing weekend with a new baby.

 Tuscany